 My full name is Richard E Brown, and that is the name I write under, but nobody calls me that.
 You can call me Rick.
-Since I wrote and constructed this website myself, it is mostly written in a first-person informal style, which better reflects who I am than would a more formal third-person format.
+Since I constructed this website myself, it is mostly written in an informal first-person style, which better reflects who I am than would a more formal third-person format.

 I am a retired public school band director.
 I am also a composer/arranger (ASCAP), working primarily--but by no means exclusively--in the area of instrumental music for use in schools and colleges.
 Although I have been writing for most of my life, promoting my work was never a priority for me during my teaching years.
 But now, in retirement, I want to introduce my music and make it available on a wider basis.